How to make homemade dog treats

 The perfect combination

 I’ve combined ingredients which are:

 - 100% natural with no synthetic ingredients whatsoever

 - Beneficial to the health of your dog

 - Good for your own health

 - Nutritious and tasty for both you and your best friend

-And we’ve combined these elements in a number of dog treat mixes such as our Oat & Mint Bone Biscuit Mix.
+And I’ve combined these elements in a number of dog treat baking mixes such as my Fresh Breath Bone Biscuit Mix.
 Containing rolled oats, mint and oat flour, it has all the dry ingredients required to make a really healthy and tasty dog treat that I personally thoroughly enjoy with a hunk of mature cheddar.

 Best of all, the recipe contains no salt, no sugar, no additives and no preservatives.
 With the addition of one egg and a little water, you’ll have a homemade dog treat that will be both healthy and enjoyable for you to eat as well as your canine companion.

 Just make sure you clear it with your dog first though.
 Some dogs can be a little miffed about us humans snaffling their treats without asking!